Arisaig: Transport

 Arisaig lies on the A830 to Mallaig to the north and Fort William to the east.
 It is also known as the Road to the Isles.
 Work on widening it into a double-lane road was completed in 2008.
 The village is also connected to Mallaig, Fort William and Glasgow by the West Highland Line.
 Arisaig railway station is the most westerly on the British mainland.

 A small passenger ferry sails from Arisaig to the Small Isles of Eigg, Muck and Rùm.
 The main CalMac service to the Small Isles operates from Mallaig.

 In popular culture

 Several areas of England have Arisaig as a street name, such as Ouston, County Durham.
 A fictionalized Ardnish peninsula and Arisaig provide the setting for most of the "Ian and Sovra" series of children's novels by Elinor Lyon.

 Arisaig is the title of a song by popular Scottish neo-trad band Project Smok.
 It features as the third track on their 2020 debut LP, Bayview.

+Arisaig also features in Robert Laing's folk song The Isle of Eigg, a song which has been covered by other Scottish bands such as McCalmans and Hó-Ró.
+The song is a love story set in Arisaig, its surroundings and on the Silver Shore, a reference to one of the beautiful sandy beaches of the area and the views across the water to the Isle of Eigg.
+"I met my love in Arisaig, where rhododendrons grow".